|Homepage:||Click to visit|

 On Tuesday afternoon we usually travel to the Academic Medical Center in Amsterdam, http://www.amc.nl/, the largest tertiary care hospital in the country, and meet with the medical director of the hospital for an always fascinating discussion about how differently they manage their health care system than we do in the U.S. He will talk about ethical dilemmas that arise when certain patient groups come for treatment, such as illegal immigrants and criminals and how the Dutch clinicians resolve those dilemmas.
 Our conversation with him is always fascinating and many past students have commented about how much they learned from him during our afternoon at this 2000-bed hospital and medical school.

-On Wednesday we typically have travelled to Rotterdam and spend our morning meeting with staff members and clients at S Gravenhof, http://cvd.nl/locatie/s-gravenhof/, a halfway house for hard drugs users.
+On Wednesday we typically have traveled to Rotterdam and spent our morning meeting with staff members and clients at S Gravenhof, http://cvd.nl/locatie/s-gravenhof/, a halfway house for hard drugs users.
 We learn about the Dutch housing system and how they allow drug addicts to live in a halfway house while they try to give them the skills to work and live more independently in the future.
 Clients will share their stories of life on the streets and their drug use histories, while describing how this unique housing option has helped them.

 On Wednesday afternoon we visit Horizon, http://www.horizon-jeugdzorg.nl/, a residential treatment center for severely physically and emotionally abused children, ages 8-12.
 Several staff members present information about their program for treating these young children and then we have an opportunity to meet with several of the children in one of their residential cottages with staff who describe their day to day treatment regimens.
 Many of the students who come to the Netherlands describe this agency as the most fascinating visit of the trip.